ninjudd/nested_transactions/README.txt

 = NestedTransactions

 NestedTransactions adds nested database transactions to any ActiveRecord::ConnectionAdapter that supports savepoints.
 I've tested it with Postgres and MySQL.
-This code is taken almost entirely from a post by William Robinson (airbaggins) on RailsTrac a few years ago (http://dev.rubyonrails.org/attachment/ticket/5457/nested_transactions.rb).
+The code is taken almost entirely from a post by William Robinson (airbaggins) on RailsTrac a few years ago (http://dev.rubyonrails.org/attachment/ticket/5457/nested_transactions.rb).